Monesh-Devadiga/todos/README.md

 # React Todo App

-A single-page Todo app built with React and Vite.
+A single-page Todo app built with React.
 Demonstrates component-based thinking and centralized state management.

 ## Features
 - Add, toggle, edit (double-click), and delete todos
 - Filter by All / Active / Completed
 - Clear completed in one click